 State Registration Fees

-In addition to a sales tax, you’ll probably also have to pay some registration fees when leasing a car.
-These can vary from state to state, falling in the range of $50 to $750.
+In addition to a sales tax, you’ll probably have to pay some registration fees when leasing a car.
+These can vary from state to state, falling within the range of $50-$750.

 Bottom Line on Fees

-Despite many deals advertising zero-down leases, leasing a car can be more expensive than you might realize.
-There are a lot of upfront costs that you’ll have to pay, even if you’re getting a zero-down promotion.
+Despite many deals advertising $0-down leases, leasing a car can be more expensive than you might realize.
+There are a lot of upfront costs that you’ll have to pay, even if you’re getting a no-money-down promotion.

-While you can negotiate some charges, many of these are fixed fees.
+While you can negotiate some charges, not every lease fee can change.
+Many lease fees are fixed charges.
 Always be prepared to pay something when you show up to lease your next vehicle.
-This fact is true regardless of the car or lease deal.
+This is true regardless of the car or lease deal.
 In advertisements, always look for the “cash due at signing” fine print before leasing a car.

 Related Leasing Articles: